tonghuikang/blog/_posts/2025-11-03-cover-letter.md

 I would like to work on frontier AI models and products at your company.

-Currently I work on Quora's recommendation systems.
-I also spend my time at work building AI integrations - notably getting CLAUDE.md to work and Claude Code hooks, and unlocking AI access to more than just code and unit testing.
+Currently, I work at Quora integrating AI tools, while working on the recommendation system.
+I write and maintain the CLAUDE.md and hooks of Quora monorepo.
+I built the agentic query over Quora data lake and content.

+I have been an ardent user of LLMs and I have good intuition on where LLM responses are bad and how to improve them.

-Things I have built - ARC-AGI-2 code dataset, ARC-AGI-2 finetuning attempt, Smaller projects - electoral boundaries, participated with Meta AI Hackercup, Some writeups - GRPO (pending), principles for AI product, TBC
+Things I have built - ARC-AGI-2 code dataset, ARC-AGI-2 finetuning attempt Smaller projects - electoral boundaries, participated with Meta AI Hackercup 2024 Some writeups - GRPO (pending), principles for AI product I still do LeetCode for fun.

 These are some things I hope to build
+- Multichannel models
+- Prompt decaching
 - Competitive programming supercommunity
-- Multichannel models

-Of course, I am happy to start out in any relevant position that work.
+Of course, I am happy to start out in any relevant position that works.

 Linked copy is available on cover.huikang.dev.